bradmalloy/7DRL-2021/README.md

 First, install all requirements with `npm install`, then use `http-server .` in the `/src` folder to serve files.
 Then go to `localhost:8080` to see the game.

 ## Tech
-- Pack for web with Browserify
+- Pack for web with Browserify (todo)
-- Deploy & host with Netlify
+- Deploy & host with Netlify (todo)
 - rot.js for roguelike tools

 ## Notes